English Learners Course Descriptions

 EL0593 EL English Language Arts 11

-Description: This course focuses on student’s development of reading and writing skills at the expanding and bridging levels of language proficiency.
+Description: This writing intensive course focuses on student’s development of reading and writing skills at the expanding and bridging levels of language proficiency.
 Students will read a variety text and genres.
 Students will interact with literature for a variety of purposes in reading and writing.
 Students will receive ESL support and native language (Spanish) support when applicable.

 Major Topics or Themes: (additional topics may be covered)